Hi, my name is Sarah and I’m a magazineaholic… (You say: “Hi, Sarah”)

 At work, I read magazines in the break room.
 And at my parent’s house I read their travel magazines…..wait….this is what I wanted to tell you about!

 I found one of the best treasures of all time the other day in my mother’s Condé Nast Traveler magazine (August 2010).
 It was an editorial on “135 travel experts who can change your life”.
 I’m talking about the one’s that could fulfill almost any request or travel experience you could dream of (for the right price, that is).
 Then, it went on to list some of their specialties.
-This is when I found out about Jill Jergel at Frontiers Elegant Journeys.
+(I’m so sorry, but due to overwhelming requests, and the fact that this agency no longer offers this service, I was asked to delete the contact information for the agency).
 Based on availability, she can set you up with a tour to visit the late Gabrielle “Coco” Chanel’s apartment, workspace and showroom at 31 Rue Cambon in Paris, France.
 Yes, you heard it right….Coco Chanel’s real life apartment (although she slept at the Hotel Ritz and used the apartment more for entertaining and meetings).
 Still in the original location and still with original furnishings!

-Here is more of the information that Jill Jergel from Frontiers shared with me about the one-day tour (which can also be incorporated into a vacation package):
+Here is more of the information that was shared with me by the agency about the one-day tour (which can also be incorporated into a vacation package):

 “Beginning with the Rue Cambon where Coco established her legendary fashion house, enjoy a VIP welcome by the boutique director and a personal behind-the-scenes tour of her apartment (based on availability).
 Then discover the haute-couture workshops where master craftsmen still create handmade accessories for Chanel.
 Throughout the day your expert guide will share with you the history behind the famous names of the fashion industry.